-Figure 4.
-The relative RMSE, NC, and NIC of three solvers under different n for Example 3.
+Figure 4: The relative RMSE, NC, and NIC of three solvers under different n for Example 3

-NCL fails to give the desired estimator.
+Figure 4 plots the average relative RMSE, NC, and NIC curves of three solvers under different sample sizes for Example 3.
+We see that the three solvers have much higher relative RMSEs than those in Example 2.
+Furthermore, the NCL fails to give the desired estimator.
 The relative RMSE of the CaZnRLS is a little (about 4%) higher than that of the CoCoLasso.
 After checking the unbiased estimation $\Sigma$ of the covariance matrix of the true covariates, we find that the irrepresentable and minimum eigenvalue conditions in Datta and Zou (2017) are not satisfied.
-Now, it is not clear whether our REC on $C(\beta^)$ holds.
-This does not contradict the theoretical analysis in Section 4, because we know only that our REC on $C(\beta^)$ holds w.h.p. when X is from the Gaussian ensemble.
+Now, it is not clear whether our REC on $\mathcal{C}(\beta^)$ holds.
+This does not contradict the theoretical analysis in Section 4, because we know only that our REC on $\mathcal{C}(\beta^)$ holds w.h.p. when X is from the Gaussian ensemble.
 The first subfigure indicates that it is very likely that our REC does not hold when X is from the uniform distribution.